 PE (Physical Education)

-Pupils have PE on a Monday morning and a Tuesday afternoon.
-They can attend school on Monday and Tuesday mornings wearing a suitable, plain black or grey tracksuit or jogging bottoms/t-shirt.
+Pupils have PE on a Monday morning and a Friday afternoon.
+They can attend school on Monday and Friday mornings wearing their school PE shirt and black shorts or tracksuit bottoms.

 Homework